 Social work as a professional practice and academic discipline centers on helping individuals, groups, communities and society as a whole achieve their goals.

 If you’re interested in making a positive difference in people’s lives and affecting social change, social work can be a meaningful and fulfilling career.
-It’s also a sector of the workforce that is projected “to grow 11% from 2018 to 2028, much faster than the average for all occupations” due to increased demand for healthcare and social services, according to the U.S. Bureau of Labor Statistics (BLS).
+It’s also a sector of the workforce that's projected “to grow 12% from 2020 to 2030, faster than the average for all occupations," according to the U.S. Bureau of Labor Statistics (BLS).
+That's due to increased demand for healthcare and social services.

-“The public will talk about social workers generally and associate the term with a range of social service positions,” said Michelle Alvarez, director of academic strategy at Southern New Hampshire University (SNHU) and former associate dean of social sciences.
+“The public will talk about social workers generally and associate the term with a range of social service positions,” said Dr. Michelle Alvarez, associate vice president of program councils at Southern New Hampshire University (SNHU) and former associate dean of social sciences.
 “Employers, meanwhile, understand that if they title a position "social worker" or hire someone to practice social work, they need to be licensed according to state laws."

-For that reason, the longer answer to the question about how to become a social worker involves the following, according to Alvarez:
+For that reason, the longer answer to the question of how to become a social worker involves the following, according to Alvarez: